Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

-Gingivitis is an infection in your gums caused by bacteria.
-Gingivitis occurs when there is a buildup of plaque (sticky film) on your teeth and gums.
+Gingivitis is mild gum disease caused by plaque that builds up on your teeth and gums.
 Plaque contains bacteria that can irritate your gums and cause an infection.

 - You have a fever.